rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### PATCH '/restaurants/{restaurant_id}'
 - Requires **Admin** authentication.
 - Updates a specified restaurant based on the restaurant_id
-- Requests arguments: **restaurant_id**
+- Request arguments: **restaurant_id**
-- Body: Restaurant's attributes to update to.
+- Data in the body is required and it includes restaurant's attributes to update to.
-- Returns: A restaurant object with the updated attributes and a successful message.
+- Returns a restaurant object with the updated attributes and a success message.

 ##### Exmaple request:
 `PATCH /restaurants/1`